 - you get the plan you’ve paid for and it meets your needs

 - your money is looked after and used responsibly

 - you get the information you need to make an informed decision

-When we start regulating funeral plans, if you have a complaint against a funeral plan provider or intermediary, you'll be able to refer it to the Financial Ombudsman Service.
+If you have a complaint against an authorised funeral plan provider or intermediary, you can refer it to the Financial Ombudsman Service.